 All personal data that is processed is done so for specific purposes, which are defined before the data is collected by The Festival.
 The purposes are geared towards giving the users the ability to:

-- organise and attend sales meetings through virtual booths
+- Organising and participating in sales meetings through virtual stands

 4. Data retention period